fsky99/DetectiveSQLGame/README.md

 ---------
 The Fith and Final Clue is that she met this person in this city and got a key that has the city name in it , find it's value and who does it belong to.

-if you have gotten this far , you have found the the secret code.
+if you have gotten this far , you have found the the secret code and have found katie.
 ---------

 Fatima F.